RESEARCH INTERESTS

 “Life and Death in the Margins: Addiction, Dispossession, and Care in Kyrgyzstan,” in The Central Asian World, eds.
 Jeanne Féaux de la Croix and Madeleine Reeves, Routledge.

-“Un/tracing Empire: Pollinations between the Poetic and Ethnographic” and “Erasure as Repair: A Speculative Poetics of the Archive,” in Fieldsights, Society for Cultural Anthropology.
+“Un/tracing Empire: Pollinations between the Poetic and Ethnographic” (with Jill Tan) and “Erasure as Repair: A Speculative Poetics of the Archive,” in Fieldsights, Society for Cultural Anthropology.

 “Epistemology as Ethics: Notes from the Asian Borderlands,” in Fieldsights, Society for Cultural Anthropology.